omnetpp/docs.omnetpp.org/tictoc/index.md

 @until display

 Now we can define also a statistic that should be collected by default.
-Our previous example has collected statistics (max,min,mean,count etc) about the hop count of the arriving messages, so let's collect the same data here, too.
+Our previous example has collected statistics (max, min, mean, count, etc.) about the hop count of the arriving messages, so let's collect the same data here, too.

 The `source` key specifies the signal we want our statistic to attach to.
 The `record` key can be used to tell what should be done with the received data.
 In our case we sepcify that each value must be saved in a vector file (vector) and also we need to calculate min,max,mean,count etc. (stats).
-(NOTE: `stats` is just a shorthand for min, max, mean, sum, count etc.) With this step we have finished our model.
+(NOTE: `stats` is just a shorthand for min, max, mean, sum, count, etc.) With this step we have finished our model.

-Now we have just realized that we would like to see a histogram of the hopCount on the tic[1] module.
+Now we have just realized that we would like to see a histogram of the `hopCount` on the `tic[1]` module.
 On the other hand we are short on disk storage and we are not interested having the vector data for the first three module `tic` 0,1,2.
 No problem.
 We can add our histogram and remove the unneeded vector recording without even touching the C++ or NED files.
 Just open the INI file and modify the statistic recording: